Junyi00/react-introductory-sa-ay2223/React_Intro.md

 2. High Performance through Virtual DOM

     A virtual representation of the UI is kept in memory through ReactDOM.
-By comparing previou states, it updates only the neccessary parts of the real DOM to minimise reads/writes, boosting performance compared to traditional web applications.
+By comparing previous states, it updates only the neccessary parts of the real DOM to minimise reads/writes, boosting performance compared to traditional web applications.
     [Official React Doc](https://reactjs.org/docs/faq-internals.html)

 3. Many supporting libraries available